idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book.md

 - Dominates Conversations
 - Abrasive communication style
 - Not listening to others
-- Written
+- Unclearn writing (too verbose, not enough context)
 - Verbal/ESL/Not comfortable with in-person verbal communications
+  - Pre-write thoughts
   - Toast masters
-  - Pre-write thoughts
   - Use pictures
   - Say not great on my feet, follow up with a document
+- Uncomfortable in group settings

 ### How do you handle promotion preparation (and fever)?